Giu989/SPQR/README.md

 # SP$`\mathbb{Q}`$R
 A package for polynomial reduction and elimination theory over finite fields.
 It is based on the upcoming publication
-- Vsevolod Chestnov and Giulio Crisanti, *SPQR: A Package for Multivariate Polynomial Reduction and Elimination over Finite Fields*, _to appear soon_
+- Vsevolod Chestnov and Giulio Crisanti, *Sampling Polynomial Rational Remainders with SPQR: A new Package for Polynomial Division and Elimination*, _to appear soon_

 Please note currently this is an early release/beta.